 16. Fly from North America to Asia Zone 2 via All Nippon Airways Mileage Club.

 Asia Zone 2 includes India, Indonesia, Vietnam, Thailand, Singapore, Malaysia, and Myanmar, according to All Nippon Airways.
 You can also travel to Uzbekistan, Pakistan, and Kazakhstan using APA here as well.
-Depending on where you’re travel to in Asia Zone 2, your fares can be quite expensive.
-Using your Amex Membership Rewards points might be a much better option for a great value.
+Depending on where you’re traveling to in Asia Zone 2, your fares can be quite expensive.
+Using your Amex Membership Rewards points might be a much better option for great value.
 A round-trip business class ticket will cost only 100,000 miles during the low season and nearly half that at 55,000 miles in economy.

 17. Travel from the U.S. East Coast to Europe with Asia Miles.